 A good strategy pays attention to technical analysis and rather than simply buying or selling based on rumors or news.

 Finding and evaluating stocks to trade requires some knowledge and experience.
 Several platforms offer the ability to trade low float stocks.
 Some of these platforms allow traders to filter by criteria such as volume and float to find the best opportunities.
 Traders can look for low float stocks with a float under 50 million and a relatively high volume.

 Penny stocks under $5 are very popular with day traders.Traders can also look to watchlists for ideas about which low float stocks to trade.
 Two popular watchlists are:

 • Reuters’ Free Scanner: Free to register.
 Users can find low float stocks by scanning with the filter ‘float.’

 • Trade Ideas: This site has multiple low float stocks lists for the US market.
 It highlights stocks that are moving so that traders can capitalize on opportunities.

 The Risks of Low Float Stocks

-Every investment comes with risks, but low float stocks are particularly challenging to trade.
+Every investment comes with risks, but low float stocks present some particular challenges for traders.